luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **15 March** Mass demonstration in Budapest.

 **16 March** News of Metternich reached Berlin (Clark says 15/3).

-17 March News of Metternich arrived in Milan, revolt kicked off next day.
+**17 March** News of Metternich arrived in Milan, revolt kicked off next day.

-17 March Mass demonstration in Cracow.
+**17 March** Mass demonstration in Cracow.

-17 March Ludwig Gerlach wrote to a friend in interesting terms given the collapse into chaos over the next week: 'Self-reliant men, who nevertheless stand with the King, are what he needs...
+**17 March** Ludwig Gerlach wrote to a friend in interesting terms given the collapse into chaos over the next week: 'Self-reliant men, who nevertheless stand with the King, are what he needs...
 The delicacy which Leopold recommends reminds me of a man who sees his neighbour falling into a fire and thinking that it is too indelicate to grasp him firmly.'

-17 March (JS) FW rejected advice of von Prittwitz (commander of the Guards Infantry in Berlin who wanted to use force) and agreed to lift censorship (after which there was a flood of critical material), introduce a constitution and call the United Diet for 2 April (instead of 27th).
+**17 March** (JS) FW rejected advice of von Prittwitz (commander of the Guards Infantry in Berlin who wanted to use force) and agreed to lift censorship (after which there was a flood of critical material), introduce a constitution and call the United Diet for 2 April (instead of 27th).
 There were attacks on factories and machines thought to be undermining employment.
 Bodelschwingh and others prepared their resignations.

-18 March Demonstration in front of the palace in Berlin, peaceful, pleased at signs of FWIV making concessions.
+**18 March** Demonstration in front of the palace in Berlin, peaceful, pleased at signs of FWIV making concessions.
 About 1:30pm he appeared on a balcony to wave.
-People in the crowd demanded the troops be withdrawn and FWIV suddenly ordered Prittwitz to use the cavalry to clear the demonstration.
-Troops moved in.
+People in the crowd demanded the troops be withdrawn and **FWIV suddenly ordered Prittwitz to use the cavalry to clear the demonstration.** Troops moved in.
 (Clark: There were two accidental discharges of weapons and stories spread that the soldiers were firing on civilians.)
 Chaos spread, people enraged with the king, barricades went up.
 FWIV and his entourage sat down for dinner in the palace but the ground was moving under their feet.
 Before midnight von Prittwitz advised that if the city did not calm down over the next few days it should be evacuated and bombarded.
 FWIV thanked him, sat down at his desk, put his feet into a furry foot muff, and started drafting a document.
 He finished after midnight and gave it to Bodelschwingh who took it to the court printer at 3am.
 It's unclear exactly what he was thinking but it seems (Barclay p143) the combination of Prittwitz's military advice and Vincke arguing for concessions pushed him into it.
 Prittwitz got a big shock early on the morning of the 19th when he read FW's message.

-19 March FW's note 'To My Dear Berliners' was posted all over Berlin in the morning.
+**19 March** FW's note 'To My Dear Berliners' was posted all over Berlin in the morning.
 He asked Berliners to clear the barricades in return for which he promised to remove the troops from the streets and only protect key buildings.
 As people read the proclamation confused meetings were happening with FW, officials and the military.
-News came in of barricades being cleared, plans were
+News came in of barricades being cleared, plans were Drawn up for immediate withdrawal of the troops.

----

-Drawn up for immediate withdrawal of the troops.
 In the chaos Bodelschwingh brought an order to withdraw the troops at about 11am to a deputation of city officials.
 It was a big defeat for Prittwitz and Wilhelm.
 There was also crucial confusion.
 FW thought he'd made clear in his proclamation that the palace and arsenal would be protected but Prittwitz thought that if the troops began to withdraw they'd have to retreat to barracks or outside Berlin.
 At 12:30 he ordered the troops to withdraw to their quarters, soon the palace was guarded by only 7 companies of troops (who were also withdrawn over coming days).
 By the time FW and those around him realised that the troop withdrawal now left them at the mercy of the crowds, it was too late to change course or even leave the city.
 In the early afternoon, people in the crowd started shouting, 'the King must come'.
 White with panic and fear, the king, the queen and some generals appeared on the balcony before a huge and angry crowd.
 'Hat off!' roared the crowd.
 FW obeyed the demand to remove his cap and pay homage to the corpses of those killed in previous days.
 Breaking the tension, some began singing Jesus meine Zuversicht (Jesus I Trust in Thee).
 Later FW agreed the formation of a Citizens Guard to protect the palace and the formation of a first constitutional government to be headed by Count Arnim Boitzenberg.
 Inside the palace, it felt as if the guillotine might be close.
 The palace was in chaos.
 Thile spent the day organizing the evacuation of the state treasury, crown treasury, state papers etc out of Berlin.

 When Wilhelm, often referred to as 'the shrapnel prince' in Berlin at this time, heard of his brother's decision, he had a furious argument with Bodelschwingh in the late morning.
 He then had an even worse confrontation with his brother, saying furiously, 'I have always known that you were a babbler, but not that you're a coward!
 One can no longer serve you with honour.'
 Wilhelm flung his sword at his brother's feet.
 The King replied tearfully, 'This is just too bad!
 You can't stay here.
 You will have to go!'
 Wilhelm was smuggled out of Berlin in disguise and went via Spandau to London.
 Barclay: there, chastened, he soon decided there was no alternative to a constitution.
 Augusta sent word that his brother Carl was exploring options for taking over himself or his son.
 (The recent biography of Wilhelm by Fischer says that the 'cartridge prince' nickname was fake news, invented and repeated by the media, but in fact Wilhelm did not issue orders to the troops on or before 18/3 because he'd handed his Berlin command to Prittwitz.
 He was looking out himself on the scene and later said that two shots were fired by accident then someone else in the company fired thinking they were attacked.
 Fischer says that in the chaos of 18-19/3 a bullet narrowly missed Augusta.
 Augusta and the children stayed at Potsdam.
 In England Wilhelm talked with Metternich.)